Crucible, Pennsylvania: Today

 There are multiple types of homes in the "patch", including one-story single family homes, two-story single family homes, and two-story multiple family homes, or duplexes.
 Some, if not many, of the homes were built around 1913, when the mine opened.
 The 2010 census reports that there were 315 housing units at the time of the survey.

 The Department of Health currently classifies Crucible, as well as some of the surrounding areas in Greene County, as a medically underserved area.
 The Census Bureau's 2011-2015 American Community Survey 5-Year estimates show an unemployment rate of 16.9%.
 It also reports an average household income of $44,884, but a per capita income of only $14,577.
 30.7% of families have had their incomes below the federal poverty level in the past 12 months, and 44.6% of families have received SNAP/food stamp benefits in the past 12 months.

 The community currently has a post office, a playground, and two citizen's clubs.
-The community has a very active volunteer fire department, that holds bingo weekly, fish fries during Lent, and other events throughout the year.
+The community had a very active volunteer fire department that was ultimately disbanded in April 2023.

-There are two churches in Crucible, St. Mary's Catholic Church, and the New Apostolic Church, although there are multiple churches nearby, including Greene Valley Church of God and Hewitt Presbyterian Church.
+The churches in Crucible have been closed, including St. Mary's Catholic Church, although its cemetery is still maintained.
+Churches nearby, include Greene Valley Church of God and Hewitt Presbyterian Church.
 There are no stores in Crucible, but residents can travel to nearby Dry Tavern or Carmichaels for grocery stores and pharmacies.
 There are no restaurants in Crucible, but the Crucible Citizens Club and the Slovak Club offer members a place to grab a drink and a bite to eat.